Read or buy our book, Build: Elements of an Effective Software Organization →

 Sketch of our internal process

-Yours might look different, but as long as the team agrees on the process, all is good.
+Your pull request guidelines might look different, but as long as the team agrees on the process, it’s all good.

 2. Focus on the right things